-Scala dei Turchi, or ‘Stair of the Turks’, is a tiered rocky white cliff located in southern Sicily.
-Made up of soft limestone rock and white marl – a sedimentary rock – the stretch of coastline has withstood millennia of lapping ocean waves and salty breezes that have created natural terraces on the territory, giving the formation its name.
-It is also named for Turkish pirates who invaded Sicily numerous times over the centuries.
+The Scala dei Turchi (Stair of the Turks) is a tiered cliff in southern Sicily, made of soft limestone and white marl – a sedimentary rock.
+This stretch of coastline has withstood millennia of lapping ocean waves and salty breezes that have created natural steps on the cliff, giving the formation its name.
+It is also named after Turkish pirates who invaded Sicily numerous times over the centuries.

 Castello di Sammezzano

-Sammezzano, a stately palazzo located near Florence, was built at the beginning of the 17th century by a Spanish nobleman, Ximenes of Aragon.
-An extensive property with 365 rooms, it is notable for its Moorish Revival architectural style and Arabesque decorative details.
-The prismatic Peacock Room, featuring intricate patterns and colors, is one of the many highlights of the castle.
+Sammezzano, a stately palazzo near Florence, was built at the beginning of the 17th century by a Spanish nobleman, Ximenes of Aragon.
+An extensive property with 365 rooms, it is notable for its Moorish revival architectural style and Arabesque decorative details.
+The prismatic Peacock Room, featuring intricate patterns and colours, is one of many highlights of the castle.

-The landscaped Gardens of Ninfa will make you feel like you’ve stumbled upon a secret world with nymphs and fairies.
-Described as ‘the most romantic garden in the world’, it is an evocative oasis that includes was created in 1921 in the English garden style and features thousands of exotic plants and trees, medieval ruins perfectly integrated into the natural landscape, a crystalline river with water fresh enough to drink, an ancient stone bridge and more.
+Arriving at the landscaped Gardens of Ninfa, you may feel as if you’ve stumbled upon a secret world of nymphs and fairies.
+Described as the most romantic garden in the world, this evocative oasis, created in 1921 in the English garden style, features thousands of exotic plants and trees, medieval ruins integrated into the natural landscape, a crystalline river with water fresh enough to drink and an ancient stone bridge.

 Tempio del Valadier

-Located inside the impressive Frasassi Caves, a karst cave system with stalactites and stalagmites, the Tempietto del Valadier is a Neoclassical temple tucked into a sanctuary-chapel.
-Built in 1828 by Italian architect Giuseppe Valadier, the temple echoes the Tempietto del Bramante he designed within the San Pietro in Montorio church on Rome’s Gianicolo Hill.
-The temple is intended as a pilgrimage site where sinners could seek forgiveness.
+Inside the impressive Frasassi caves, a karst cave system with stalactites and stalagmites, the Tempietto del Valadier is a neoclassical temple tucked into a sanctuary-cum-chapel.
+Built in 1828 by the Italian architect Giuseppe Valadier, it echoes the Tempietto del Bramante he designed within the San Pietro in Montorio church on the Gianicolo Hill in Rome.
+The temple is intended as a pilgrimage site where sinners can seek forgiveness.

 Blue Grotto, Campania

-The entire island of Capri is a feast for the senses but its famous blue grotto is a truly mystical sight to behold.
-The vibrant blue hue that illuminates the cavern is caused by sunlight passing through a deep underwater cavity and shining back up through the water.
-The mouth of the sea cave is only a meter high so visitors can only enter the Blue Grotto with small boats when the tide is low enough to permit entry.
+The entire island of Capri is a feast for the senses, but its famous Blue Grotto is a truly mystical sight to behold.
+The blue that lights up the cavernous rock formations is caused by sunlight passing through a deep underwater cavity, then reflected back up through the water.
+The mouth of the sea cave is only 1m (3ft) high, so you can only enter the Blue Grotto by a small boat when the tide is low enough.